citusdata/citus_docs/dist_tables/dml.rst

       ), (
         2489368389,'WatchEvent','t',28229924,'{"action": "started"}','{"id": 28229924, "url": "https://api.github.com/repos/inf0rmer/blanket", "name": "inf0rmer/blanket"}','{"id": 1405427, "url": "https://api.github.com/users/tategakibunko", "login": "tategakibunko", "avatar_url": "https://avatars.githubusercontent.com/u/1405427?", "gravatar_id": ""}',NULL,'2015-01-01 00:00:24'
       );

-When inserting rows into distributed tables, the distribution column of the row being inserted must be specified.
-Based on the distribution column, Citus determines the right shard to which the insert should be routed to.
-Then, the query is forwarded to the right shard, and the remote insert command is executed on all the replicas of that shard.

 Bulk Loading
 $$$$$$$$$$$$